KLEF-ompg-ECE/genetic-algorithms-venkatprasad67/README.md

 **In your own words — what is the most important thing you learned about Genetic Algorithms from these experiments?
 (3–5 sentences)**

 From these experiments, I learned that mutation rate strongly affects Genetic Algorithm performance.
-A low mutation rate reduces diversity and may cause premature convergence.
-A high mutation rate improves exploration but reduces stability.
-Balanced tuning helps GA find better solutions.
+A low mutation rate reduces diversity and may cause premature convergence, while a high mutation rate increases exploration but reduces stability.
+A balanced mutation rate helps the algorithm find better solutions over generations.

 ---